 Battle of the Bulge

-Barry Hoban is the only British rider ever to get on the podium of Paris-Roubaix and Liège-Bastogne-Liège.
-This extract from his autobiography, Vas-y Barry, published by Cycling Legends, is Hoban’s account of his 1969 third place in Liège behind Eddy Merckx.
+Barry Hoban is the only British rider ever to stand on the podium of both Paris-Roubaix and Liège-Bastogne-Liège.
+Here he is talking about his 1969 third place in Liège behind the great Eddy Merckx.

 Photos: Offside and Andy Jones